spacestation13/byond-builds/README.md

 ## Disclaimer & Warranty

+* This README describes the supported offerings of the service.
 * This repository may be force-pushed and squashed to a single commit at any time.
   * One reason for this to possibly occur is if GitHub requests we decrease our repository size.
 * A minimum of one month of notice will be given for any breaking changes.